 SCOPE OF STATEMENT

-Current statutory accounting guidance for derivatives qualifying for hedging effectiveness is in SSAP No. 86—Derivatives and SSAP No. 108-Derivatives Hedging Variable Annuity Guarantees.
-This statement allows special accounting treatment for limited derivatives hedging asset/liability duration differences subject to fluctuations as a result of interest rate sensitivity [a.k.a. asset liability management (ALM) derivatives].
-The provisions within this statement are separate and distinct from the guidance in SSAP No. 86 and SSAP No. 108, as the items subject to the scope of this guidance, and the provisions within, would not qualify for hedge effectiveness under SSAP No. 86 or SSAP No. 108.
-The provisions provided within this statement are only permitted if all of the components of the statement are met and shall not be inferred as an acceptable statutory accounting approach for derivative transactions that do not meet the stated qualifications or that are not specifically addressed within this guidance.
+This statement allows special accounting treatment for limited derivatives hedging asset/liability duration differences subject to fluctuations as a result of interest rate sensitivity (referred to as asset liability management (ALM) derivatives).
+The provisions within this statement are separate and distinct from the guidance in SSAP No. 86—Derivatives and SSAP No. 108—Derivatives Hedging Variable Annuity Guarantees, as the items subject to the scope of this guidance, and the provisions within, would not qualify for hedge effectiveness under SSAP No. 86 or SSAP No. 108.
+The provisions provided within this statement are only permitted if all components of the statement are met and shall not be inferred as an acceptable statutory accounting approach for derivative transactions that do not meet the stated qualifications or that are not specifically addressed within this guidance.

 SUMMARY CONCLUSION